dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 Using tags, HTML sets up the initial page structure, puts elements on the page, and embeds any scripts for page interactivity.
-It also establishes names and types for page elements, called CSS selectors, which allow HTML, CSS and Dart programs to refer to the same elements.
+HTML sets up the initial document tree and specifies element types, classes, and IDs, which allow HTML, CSS, and Dart programs to refer to the same elements.

-CSS, Cascading Style Sheets, describe the appearance (the look and formatting) of the elements within a document.
+CSS, which stands for Cascading Style Sheets, describes the appearance of the elements within a document.
-CSS controls many aspects of formatting: type face, font size, color, background color, borders, margins, an alignment, to name a few.
+CSS controls many aspects of formatting: type face, font size, color, background color, borders, margins, and alignment, to name a few.

 Dart code is embedded into an HTML file as a script.
 A Dart program can